 - Susan G. Helser Computer Science Scholarship Fund

 Academic Advising for CS/CIS Majors

-At UM-Flint, our computer science and computer information systems students have so many options and opportunities that it can be hard to stay on top of everything.
+At UM-Flint, our CS/CIS students have so many options and opportunities that staying on top of everything can be hard.
 That’s where our academic advisors can help.
-They can make sure you’re fulfilling program requirements, help you choose classes, point you toward opportunities you might have missed, and generally keep you on track for success.
+They can ensure you’re fulfilling program requirements, help you choose classes, point you toward opportunities you might have missed, and generally keep you on track for success.

-The dedicated CS/CIS advisor is Jeff Dobbs.
-You can contact him at [email protected] or (810) 766-6676.
-More help is available from Myesha Cannon, our career advisor.
-You can make an appointment with her in Handshake.
+The dedicated advisor for CIS is Jeff Dobbs.
+You can contact him at [email protected] or schedule an appointment.

 Career Opportunities in Computer Science / Computer Information Systems